geealbers/iiiflowers/content/cover.md

 - In the [figure shortcodes](/intro/), IIIF is not being delployed at all.
 The figure modal zoom containters are only displaying the static `src` JPGs defined for each image in `figures.yml`.

 - And what about those static JPGs?
-Should Quire users continue including them to use for things like the [contents image grids](/catalogue/), and the PDF and e-book outputs?
+Should Quire users continue including them to use for things like the [contents image grids](/catalogue/), the PDF and e-book outputs, and for images with `download: true`?
 Or, is it possible to employ IIIF for these things too?